 Remodeling Timeline

 Longer Duration Projects: Remodeling projects generally take longer due to their complexity and the extent of changes involved.
-These projects can span several weeks to months, especially when structural modifications or significant layout alterations are part of the plan.
+These projects can span several weeks to months, especially when structural modifications or big layout alterations are part of the plan.

 Choosing Between Renovation and Remodeling